rust-lang/rfcs/text/2945-c-unwind-abi.md

 * **Enable foreign exceptions to propagate through Rust frames:**
-  Similarly, we would like to make it possible for C++ code (or other languages) to raise exceptions that will propagate through Rust frames "as if" they were Rust panics (i.e., running destrutors or, in the case of `unwind=abort`, aborting the program).
+  Similarly, we would like to make it possible for C++ code (or other languages) to raise exceptions that will propagate through Rust frames "as if" they were Rust panics (i.e., running destructors or, in the case of `unwind=abort`, aborting the program).
 * **Enable error handling with `longjmp`:**
   As mentioned above, some existing Rust libraries rely on the ability to